QuChunhe/study/Linux.md

 4. SCHED_FIFO    a first-in, first-out policy
 5. SCHED_RR      a round-robin policy
 ```

+Nice value is a user-space and priority PR is the process's actual priority that use by Linux kernel.
+In linux system priorities are 0 to 139 in which 0 to 99 for real time and 100 to 139 for users. nice value range is -20 to +19 where -20 is highest, 0 default and +19 is lowest.
 PR is calculated as follows:
 * for normal processes: PR = 20 + NI (NI is nice and ranges from -20 to 19)
 * for real time processes: PR = - 1 - real_time_priority (real_time_priority ranges from 1 to 99)